7 Stunning Malta Beaches You’ll Want to Visit

 On the smaller island of Gozo, San Blas Bay is a beach that can be secluded on even the busiest of sunny days.
 The main reason is that it’s not easy to access so I think a lot of people skip over it.
 There isn’t real vehicle access so remember that after that long, steep walk, you’ll come upon a quiet, red sand beach.
 The closest town is Nadur, but it’s not in walking distance.
 I vote this “best place for an afternoon snooze.”

 The “Apple’s Eye,” this beach neighbors Golden Beach, so it has all of the same fabulous views without the crowds.
-The beach is hugged by cliffs so there is a bit of a walk downhill to reach it, but it’s worth the short climb down (and up!) the 100 some odd steps to the water.
-Rent a chair and an umbrella, hang out during the late afternoon and be sure to stick around for the sunset while you have a snack at the café overlooking the beach.
+The beach is hugged by cliffs so there is a bit of a walk downhill to reach it.
+It’s absolutely worth the short climb down (and up!) the 100 some odd steps to the water.
+Rent a chair and an umbrella, hang out during the late afternoon.
+Be sure to stick around for the sunset while you have a snack at the café overlooking the beach.

 Although taking stairs to the water can be a bit of a work out on a hot day, this beach is accessible both by car and public transportation.
 So it’s easy to reach from nearly any place on the island.